Once the cats out the bag, that you’ve been workamping at Jellystone Campgrounds, people want to know one thing…

 Will you be able to use park amenities?
 Will the kids receive discounts on crafts?
 Will you have access to a park golf cart, Are you able to bring your own?

 Having a clear picture of this property’s expectations and accommodations will help you decide if the position is a good fit for your family.
-It will also help you decide if the compensation you’ve been offered meets, exceeds or comes up short on your expectations.
+It will also help you decide if the compensation you’ve been offered meets, exceeds, or comes up short of your expectations.